Now Reading

 Upsell Like a Pro

-Did you know it’s easier to sell to an existing customer than to a new one?
+Did you know it's easier to sell to an existing customer than to a new one?
 A lot easier, actually.
-According to Marketing Metrics: The Definitive Guide to Measuring Marketing Performance, your chances of selling to a new prospect is between 5 and 20 percent.
+According to Marketing Metrics: The Definitive Guide to Measuring Marketing Performance, your chances of selling to a new prospect are between 5 and 20 percent.
 While selling to an existing customer, your chances are between 60 and 70 percent.

 So why not take advantage of these odds?